George Parker (Royal Navy officer)

-Admiral Sir George Parker, KCB (1767 – 24 December 1847) was a British Royal Navy officer.

-He was born the son of George Parker and the nephew of Admiral Sir Peter Parker, 1st Baronet.
-He joined the Royal Navy in 1773 under the patronage of his uncle and served throughout the American War of Independence.
-His uncle then promoted him to lieutenant (at the age of 15) in 1782.
+Admiral Sir George Parker, KCB (1767 – 24 December 1847) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
+The son of George Parker and nephew of Admiral Sir Peter Parker, he joined the British navy in 1773 under the patronage of his uncle and served in the American War of Independence.
+His uncle then promoted him to lieutenant in 1782.

-In 1786, he was posted to the 14-gun sloop HMS Wasp, before being transferred in 1788 to HMS Phoenix, a 36-gun fifth-rater, in which he sailed to the East Indies to co-operate with the army in the struggle against Tippoo Sahib.
-He was also involved in a bitter confrontation with the French 46-gun La Résolue.
+In 1786, Parker was posted to the 14-gun sloop HMS Wasp, before being transferred in 1788 to HMS Phoenix, a 36-gun fifth-rater, in which he sailed to the East Indies to serve in the Third Anglo-Mysore War, seeing action in the 1791 Battle of Tellicherry against the 46-gun French frigate Résolue.
 Sent home with the despatches of Commodore Cornwallis he was next posted at the commencement of the French Revolutionary Wars as First Lieutenant to the 36-gun HMS Crescent, took part in the taking of the French frigate La Réunion of 40 guns, and was rewarded in 1794 with the command of the sloop HMS Albacore and in 1795 with that of the 24-gun HMS Squirrel.